umutykaya/cdk-spring-pipeline/README.md

 ## Getting Started

 You can see the following file structure while you clone the project.
-Discover also [CFN Dia ](https://github.com/pistazie/cdk-dia)  architecture diagrams located in `/assets` directory.
-Also suggest to check out [CFN Dia ](https://github.com/mhlabs/cfn-diagram ) to comprehend the concept.

 ```
 ├── assets